 We checked out replacement mirrors for a 200 Series LandCruiser and helped the owner fit them.

-Each Clearview pair comes with wiring harness adaptors and an excellent instructional DVD that takes the buyer through easily followed steps in removing the standard mirrors and fitting the Clearview units.
+Each Clearview pair came with wiring harness adaptors and an excellent instructional DVD that took the buyer through easily followed steps in removing the standard mirrors and fitting the Clearview units.

 The Clearviews arrived in a well-packed cardboard box, with an instructional DVD, so that’s where the job started.
 We watched it through once and then restarted the DVD, stopping when we thought we’d digested enough work and then resuming watching it after performing the various steps.